250th Anniversary Innovation Fund Awardees 2017

 Claire F. Gmachl

 Professor Gmachl, in conjunction with SEAS, will be developing a new course sequence for B.S.E. and A.B. students.
 The first course in the sequence covers mechanics, energy, waves, and thermodynamics within the framework of understanding and developing engineering solutions to grand global challenges.
-By melding the classical, in-ward looking, Physics I curriculum with outward-looking global grand challenges material, they empower freshmen to combine fundamental knowledge with their desire to solve societal problems and doing Good.
+By melding the classical, in-ward looking, Physics I curriculum with outward-looking global grand challenges material, they empower first-year students to combine fundamental knowledge with their desire to solve societal problems and doing Good.

 Introductory courses in computer science have experienced a significant increase in enrollment with a far broader student type than ever before.
 These courses are no longer for science and engineering students alone; students concentrating in the humanities and other non-technical disciplines are embracing the use of computer technology as it becomes a part of our daily experience in one form or another.
 Dr. Gunawardena will be working with the department to develop a new delivery strategy for these courses and to improve upon instructional effectiveness using a data enhanced video based interactive framework.